 - mood and personality changes like nervousness and depression

-Cluster headaches are typically felt behind or around the eye.
-They can also spread to the forehead, neck, nose, temples, teeth, or even shoulders on the same side.
+You’ll typically feel cluster headaches behind or around your eye.
+They can also spread to your forehead, neck, nose, temples, teeth, or even shoulders on the same side.

-While the cause is unknown, men are twice as likely to have cluster headaches than women.
+While the cause of cluster headaches is unknown, men are twice as likely as women to experience them.

 Cluster headaches can be even more intense than a migraine attack, and they can show up as often as eight times a day during a cluster period (which can be anywhere from 2 weeks to 3 months or more).

 They’re also sneaky and can appear to have gone away for months or even years only to show up again later.
-They also love to arrive a couple of hours after you’ve gone to sleep.
+And they love to arrive a couple of hours after you’ve gone to sleep.

-Sinus headaches happen when sinus passages (around your eyes, cheeks, forehead, and nose) become congested.
-Usually, this happens when you experience seasonal allergies or you are sick.
+Sinus headaches happen when your sinus passages (around your eyes, cheeks, forehead, and nose) become congested.
+Usually, this happens when you experience seasonal allergies or are sick.

-You may also feel sinus headaches in every other headache region, but it will always be prominent in the sinus region near your eyes.
+You may also feel sinus headaches in other headache regions, but they’ll be most prominent in the sinus region, near your eyes.

-It’s easy to get sinus headaches confused with migraine attacks.
-In fact, the Mayo Clinic reported that 90 percent of people who visit their doctor for a sinus headache learn that they’re actually experiencing migraine instead.
+It’s easy to confuse sinus headaches with migraine attacks.
+In fact, according to the Mayo Clinic, 90 percent of people who visit their doctor for a sinus headache learn that they’re actually experiencing migraine.

-Tension headaches usually feel like a band is squeezing your head, with the pressure toward the forehead.
-It’s common to also feel tension headaches behind the eyes and near the neck.
-Stress is the most common trigger for tension headaches.
+Tension headaches usually feel like a band is squeezing your head, with the pressure toward your forehead.
+It’s common to also feel tension headaches behind your eyes and near your neck.
+Fatigue, stress, and anxiety are the most common triggers for tension headaches.

-For most, tension headaches are sporadic — happening maybe a couple of times a month — but for others, they can be chronic.
+For most people, tension headaches are sporadic, happening maybe a couple of times a month, but for others they can be chronic.

-The Cleveland Clinic reports that about 3 percent of the U.S. population have chronic tension headaches.
-Women are also twice as likely to experience chronic tension headaches than men.
+According to the Cleveland Clinic, about 3 percent of the U.S. population has chronic tension headaches.
+Women are twice as likely as men to experience chronic tension headaches.

 Your ex isn’t the only one on the rebound.
-These dull, tension-like headaches can sometimes be just as painful as a migraine and usually occur on the front of the head in the forehead area, but they can also occur along the neck and temples.
+These dull, tension-like headaches can sometimes be just as painful as migraine attacks.
+They usually occur on the front of the head, in the forehead area, but they can also occur along the neck and temples.

 Rebound headaches are often brought on by overusing meds, typically over-the-counter (OTC) pain relievers.
-Although you may be taking an OTC pain reliever for a headache, using these too often may end up giving you more headaches than they relieve.
+While you may be taking OTC pain relievers for headaches, using them too often may end up giving you more headaches.

 If you aren’t taking OTC meds, rebound headaches can also be brought on by: